pcmichaud/micro/source/invest.rst

 Values from Holt and Laury appear lower than the 4.4 value for :math:`\gamma` needed to match the observed share invested in stocks.
 Boyer, d'Astous and Michaud (forthcoming) perform a preference elicitation exercise as in Holt and Laury with small real payoffs.
 The RSI dataset we used above to compute facts contains an estimate of relative risk aversion from this proceduce for each respondent.
 The average estimate of :math:`\gamma` is 0.6.
 At this level of risk aversion, the predicted share is well above one and suggest that respondents should even be willing to borrow to invest with this risk premium on stocks.
 Hence, the expected utility model with CRRA preferences could not explain the facts we obtained from the data.

 The equity premium puzzle follows from the fact that given a reasonable level of risk aversion, we should observe more much investment in risky assets.
 The puzzle was first discussed in `Mehra and Prescott (1985) <https://www.sciencedirect.com/science/article/abs/pii/0304393285900613>`_.
-It has lead to a very large literature which we will not cover.
+It has lead to a very large literature which we will not have space to cover.
 But we will look at two important behavioral explanations for this puzzle.

-Another interesting puzzle is that the fact that the share of stocks increases sharply with total savings does not appear to be due to decreasing risk aversion, or at least that this can explain very little of what we find in the survey.
+Finally, another interesting puzzle is that the fact that the share of stocks increases sharply with total savings does not appear to be due to decreasing risk aversion, or at least that this can explain very little of what we find in the survey.
 The next figure shows the average estimate of risk aversion by savings quintile.
 While there is some evidence of a decline, this decline is relately small and estimates are relatively flat starting in the 4th decile.
 Hence, the increase in the share of risky assets apparent in the data does not appear to be due to declining risk aversion.

 .. figure:: /images/sigma-gradient.png